someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 #### First query:

-In order to find fake rain warnings issued to me by TekDek, I started with the obvious: First, filter the raw data for entries which contain the keyword `TekDek`.
+In order to find fake rain warnings issued to me by TekDek, I started with the obvious: First, filter the raw data for entries that contain the keyword `TekDek`.
 Then, filter the results for entries that contain the keyword `wanting` (just in case he didn't properly ping me).
 These are the findings:

 ```
 1. 2022-10-26 03:15:17	TekDek	@wantingsomeinfofirst who was it